ForbesLindesay/http-basic/README.md

 ## Proxy Server

-The module takes the environemnt variable `http_proxy` as a proxy-server url if is available.
+The module takes the environment variable `http_proxy` as a proxy-server url if is available.

 ## License